 Timing your movement for best results is going to be essential.
 You don’t need me to tell you to stay in cover and keep your head down if there is a firefight going on or a major battle raging.

-If you don’t want to catch a stray round or get blown up by an errant bomb, wait until all the fighting is well and truly over, or else moving away from you before you move.
+If you don’t want to catch a stray round or get blown up by an errant detonation, wait until all the fighting is well and truly over, or else moving away from you before you move.

 Consider if you should make movement during the day or night also.
 If much of the action is taking place at night, you should move during the day.
 The reverse is also true.